Confluent · CCAAK

 Apache Kafka skills consistently command above-average compensation in the data engineering and platform engineering space, with experienced Kafka administrators in North America typically earning $130,000–$180,000+ USD annually.
 The CCAAK pairs well with cloud certifications (AWS, GCP, Azure) and complements the Confluent Certified Developer for Apache Kafka (CCDAK) for professionals seeking full-stack Kafka expertise.
 As organizations increasingly adopt event-driven architectures, demand for credentialed Kafka operators continues to grow.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 624 questions.

 Explanation